nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 03 - Transcription.md

 22:03.260 --> 22:06.700 so as long as they're following as long as they're following the right path they're going to be able to

-22:06.720 --> 22:14.360 do it as long as rurik and himmler are following your lead like they've got the follow your lead
+22:06.720 --> 22:14.360 do it as long as Rurik and himmler are following your lead like they've got the follow your lead

 22:14.360 --> 22:19.920 thing going on it increases your um